amithmp/Reinforcement-Learning---Continuous-Control/README.md

 **Learning Rate**: Learning rate is chosen to 1e-3 for the actor and 3e-3 after multiple experiments.
 Further, learn rate scheduler is used wherein the learning rate decays by a factor of 0.1 at each epoch.

-**Optimizer**: RMRPROP is used after trying ADAM initially.
+**Optimizer**: RMSPROP is used after trying ADAM initially.
 RMSPROP is found to be suitable for RNNs in many cases.